-How to Do a Bratislava Day Trip from Vienna
+Planning a Bratislava Day Trip from Vienna

 Disclaimer: This article contains affiliate links.
-That means if you click a link and make a purchase, we may make a small commission at no extra cost to you.
+That means if you click a link and make a purchase, we may make a small commission.
+As an Amazon Associate we earn from qualifying purchases.
 For more information, see our privacy policy.

 Some major cities are in such close proximity it’s possible to pop across the border in the morning, see a few sights and be back before bedtime.
-A day trip to Bratislava from Vienna falls suitably into this category.
+If you’ve sampled enough of Vienna’s delights and perhaps want to experience somewhere different or just have a day to spare, then visiting Bratislava is a very plausible option.

-If you’ve sampled enough of Vienna’s delights and perhaps want to experience somewhere different or just have a day to spare, then taking a Vienna to Bratislava day trip is a very plausible option.
 The capital city of Slovakia lies around an hour away with a compact, pedestrian-friendly Old Town and its most notable spots within reasonable walking distance of each other.

-How to Get from Vienna to Bratislava
+Getting from Vienna to Bratislava

-The three main methods of transport from Bratislava to Vienna are train, bus and car.
+The main methods of transport from Bratislava to Vienna are train, bus and car.
 Although limited, a ferry service does exist and has also been included.

-The train is often a good way to travel by as one can sit, observe and listen to locals, enjoy scenery, or have a bite to eat whilst reading up on a particular destination.
+The train is often a good way to travel as one can sit, observe and listen to locals, enjoy scenery, or have a bite to eat whilst reading up on a particular destination.

 What makes the train particularly viable in this instance is the relatively short journey time, the high number of trains that run between the two cities and the reasonable cost of travel.